 Check the prices here.

 And that is it for now.
-I hope to keep updating this post as I come back to Sri Lanka and stay at more and more beautiful places.
-If you book a hotel I recommended, do let me know how it was!
+I hope to keep updating this post as I slowly explore the best hotels in Sri Lanka.
+If you book a hotel I recommended, do let me know how it was in the comments.
 I would love to hear from you!

 Pin for Later: